GregJackalis/Share_Screen_Application/Documentation.md

 - If you're on **MacOS** then you should run the **venv-setup-mac.sh** file (NOTE: To double click and run the .sh file on MacOS, you will need to Right Click on the File, then press "Get Info" and then on the "Open with:" selection, you should choose the Terminal app)

 3) Then, since one of those files is runnning, a Virtual Environment is made and no libraries will be installed locally on the machine that the application is running on.
-(**REMEMBER**: In order for the application to work, the main.py script needs to be run 2 times, meaning that the setup-venv.sh file needs to be run two times as well) <br>
+(**REMEMBER**: In order for the application to work, the main.py script needs to be run 2 times, meaning that the venv setup file needs to be run 2 times) <br>
 4) **Then, In order for the application to work, the main.py script needs to be run first.** <br>
  - This can happen by running on the Virtual Environment "Share_Screen_Venv" the command:
         &nbsp;&nbsp;python app/main.py